RaysCars/FlatEarth/readme.md

 Falsifications of the Heliocentric Solar System and Sphereical Earth

-## We see too far for living on a ball.
+## We see too far if Earth is a ball

  A sphereical earth requires there curvature (at the horizon) to obfuscate furhter objects.
 This following table illustrates hidden inches and feet up to 1000 miles:

 Miles | HiddenInches | HiddenFeet | HiddenInchesHeight | HiddenFeetHeight | HiddenMileHeight